basuabhirup/secret-app/README.md

 ```
 <br />

 17. `mongoose-encryption` package is smart enough to decrypt the passwords from the database whenever POST requests are created on the `/login` route.
+Anyone having access to the server code in `app.js` file can get access to the all users' passwords.